-The Perfect Greige
+The Perfect Greige for Painting Interior Doors

 The door color I chose is Revere Pewter by Benjamin Moore.
-It is a beautiful greige paint color that is neither too gray or too beige.
+It is a beautiful greige paint color that is not too gray or too beige.
 I actually had the color matched at Home Depot because I always use the Behr Marquee line.
 My Home Depot has Ben Moore formulas on file–not sure if this is true of every store, but it makes the process very simple.
 Just ask at the paint counter!

 If you would like to compare a similar color, I have also heard good things about Agreeable Gray by Sherwin Williams.
 The colors appear very close online, with Revere Pewter being the cooler tone and Accessible Beige being a bit warmer.

 - Paint: Revere Pewter by Benjamin Moore color matched in Behr Marquee paint (satin finish).
 Since it is not a Marquee color, it is not guaranteed to be one coat, but it still covers very well and the durability is great.
 I needed 1.5 coats with my roller, and 2 with my paint brush.

 - Paint can necessities: Make sure you have a stir stick and the appropriate opener so you aren’t stuck when you get home!
 These are provided for free at the paint counter.

 - Dish sponge or soft microfiber cloth and a little dish soap to clean door.

 - 1-1/2 in paint brush